AnthonyLSmo/themes/dofus-th/Smooyth/README.md

 Updated on 19th aug.
 2020
 > Fixed the background that overflowed the borders on some interfaces.

-> Changed colour of the XP bar from blue to the main colour of the theme.
+> Changed the XP bar's colour from blue to the main colour of the theme.

 > Changed the in fight button (Pass turn, ready etc...) to a smoother version.